Purchases made through links earn us a small commission, at no extra cost to you.

-There are many reasons to love Paris- one being its exquisite architecture.
+There are numerous reasons to love Paris- one being its exquisite architecture.
 There are so many beautiful buildings in Paris, inside and out, but there is one that rises to the top in my mind.

 The Palais Garnier is a dazzling building, frequently called an architectural masterpiece.
 The gilded, extravagant interior will make you feel as if you are in the richest of royal palaces, rather than an opera house.

 If you’re in Paris for a few days, I’d recommend finding some time to visit Palais Garnier.
 You can tour the building during the day or attend a performance in the evening.

-We didn’t attend a show, but we did do a self-guided tour during the day.
+We weren’t able to attend a show, but did do a self-guided tour of Palais Garnier during the day.
 Here are some photos from our visit and the story behind one of Paris’ most elegant buildings.

 History of Palais Garnier